 Pet of the Month!
 Coco!

-Coco is a nearly 8 year old British Shorthair who is currently being treated for a High Grade B Cell Lymphoma.
+Coco is a nearly 8 year old Domestic Short Hair who is currently being treated for a High Grade B Cell Lymphoma.

 Lymphoma can be present in many parts of the cat's body, as the lymphatic system is spread throughout many organs.
 Disease present mostly in the peripheral lymph nodes, which can be felt as enlarged lumps in the neck, in front of the shoulder blades, and behind the knees, is much less common in cats than in dogs.
 The disease can also be found in internal lymph nodes, in the chest cavity (mediastinal lymphoma), the liver, spleen, kidneys, nasal cavity, eyes or central nervous systems.